lopezco/ml-flask-api/README.md

 ## Before using
 Make sure that you have a model in the main directory.
-You can launch the example using the following line in order to create a quick model
+You can launch the example using the following line in order to create a quick classification model.
 ```bash
 $ python example/build_model.py
 ```

 ## Run on docker
-Build th eimage (this has to be done every time the code or the model change)
+Build the image (this has to be done every time the code or the model change)
 ```bash
 $ docker-compose build
 ```